eriksjolund/podman-socket-activation/RestrictAddressFamilies.md

 socket families.
 Of course, Podman would then be blocked from pulling down any container images so the container image needs to be present beforehand.

-Let's see how we could use __RestrictAddressFamilies__  for the socket-activated echo server.
+Let's see how we could use __RestrictAddressFamilies__  for a socket-activated echo server.
 If the `--pull=never` option is added to `podman run`, the echo server container will continue to work even with the very restricted setting